p3ck/shairport-sync/README.md

 Optional:
 * libsoxr

-Many linux distributions have Avahi and OpenSSL already in place, so normally it probably makes sense to choose those options rather than tinysvcmdns or PolarSSL.
-Libsoxr is available in recent linux distributions, but it requires lots of processor power — chances are an embedded processor won't be able to keep up.
+Many Linux distributions have Avahi and OpenSSL already in place, so normally it probably makes sense to choose those options rather than tinysvcmdns or PolarSSL.
+Libsoxr is available in recent Linux distributions, but it requires lots of processor power — chances are an embedded processor won't be able to keep up.

 Assuming the usual build essentials and git, Debian, Ubuntu and Raspian users can get the basics with: